 There are several names to describe this procedure — vertical gastrectomy, sleeve gastrectomy or vertical sleeve gastrectomy.
-This is a newer laparoscopic procedure being performed for weight loss and isn’t always an approved procedure with insurance companies like the adjustable gastric band or gastric bypass.
+This is a newer laparoscopic procedure being performed for weight loss.

 The sleeve gastrectomy involves removing the portion of the stomach that functions mainly as a storage receptacle for food.
 You are left with a small tube shaped stomach and it doesn’t take much food to make you feel full.
 This is similar in concept to the adjustable gastric banding procedure as it is a restrictive procedure, limiting the amount of food that you can consume.